Course Advising for New Students

 All About Calculus

-Diagnostic Test for Calculus I - The goal of the diagnostic is help Calculus instructors understand the preparedness of all students entering Calculus I
+Diagnostic Test for Calculus I - The goal of the diagnostic is to help Calculus instructors understand the preparedness of all students entering Calculus I

 • All students registered for Calculus I will take the Diagnostic Test.